shiinamiyuki/mcgp/README.md

 for each step of the walk".
 But we think we should add a single sample for *each walk* instead of *each step of the walk*.
 - In Appendix B, the author provides a way to importance sample 3D harmonic Green's function by first uniformly sample $\hat{y}  on unit sphere than samples $r$ from a distribution proportional to $r^2sin(\theta)$.
 However, this turns out to be exactly the same as uniformly sampling the unit ball since importance sampling $r^2sin(\theta)$ yields in $r=u^{1/3}$, where $u ~ Uniform[0,1)$.
 Also the reference [Devroye 1986, Section 9.4] for this technique cannot be found (there are only 8 sections).

-## Appendix: Special about PDEs in GP
+## Appendix: What is Special about PDEs in GP
+I was curious about what's special about PDE problems in the GP setting.
+Now I have some answers:
-- Cauchy problems
+- Cauchy problems (e.g., diffusion curves)
-- Treatments of different boundary representations
+- Treatments of different boundary representations (e.g., polygon soup, implicit surfaces, NURBS, meshes)
 - People are not too picky about accuracy of the solution (in the mathematical sense)
 - Size of the mesh (i.e., the problem) is fixed (unless you do remeshing) and usually fairly large